martclanor/aoc_2023/README.md

 This repository contains my solutions for the Advent of Code 2023 challenge with python.

-Each day has its own directory containing the question, input files and solution code.
+Each day has its own directory containing the question, and solution.